On this page

 - community paediatrician

-Children and Family Health Devon outline a process that you can follow, starting with ways to check your child’s development and ideas you can try at home to help with difficulties your child might be having.
+The Speech and Language Therapy Team at Children and Family Health Devon outlines a process that you can follow, starting with ways to check your child’s development and ideas you can try at home to help with difficulties your child might be having.

 The ‘Let’s Get Chatting’ campaign in Devon provides key messages to parents about speech, language and communication for their children.
 The resources available include advice about when to be concerned about your child’s development and who to talk to.
 You can also find lots of helpful advice and resources on the Children and Family Health Devon Facebook page for pre-school age children and Facebook page for school age children.